openml-labs/gama/docs/source/index.rst

 If you want find out everything there is to know about GAMA, also visit the :ref:`technical_guide_index`.
 It describes visualization of optimization logs, changing the AutoML pipeline, and more.
 If there are any questions you have that are not answered by the documentation, check the `issue page <https://github.com/PGijsbers/GAMA/issues>`_.
-If your question has not been answered there either, please open a new issue and label with the question label.
+If your question has not been answered there either, please open a new issue.

 .. note::